SalesforceCloudServices/ltng-support-comp-validation/README.md

 ## Approach
 In order to use the inputField approach you will need to use:
 1. A few custom CSS classes
-2. Some lightning JS code
+2. Some lightning JavaScript code
 3. Possibly the aura:doneRendering event depending on your use cases
 ## Applying and detecting styles for the various states
 __Note__: All of these examples can be seen in the demo tab called "Style Applications."
 ## Working with _error_ styles
 The built-in ```slds-has-error``` CSS style can be applied to, removed from and detected on an individual input field.
-This is the apperance you see when a field is required but not completed - typically a red border around the field.
-No CSS file changes are needed, but JS code is needed.
+This is the appearance you see when a field is required but not completed - typically a red border around the field.
+No CSS file changes are needed, but JavaScript code is needed.
 You can read more about the styles [here](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/js_cb_styles.htm).

 This code using ```addClass``` applies the style:
 ```javascript